-The Computational Hydrodynamics and Biofluids Group at the St. Anthony Falls Laboratory is developing high resolution, fluid-structure interaction computational fluid dynamics models for simulating: physiologic blood flow in mechanical heart valves implanted in patient-specific anatomies; flow past wind and hydrokinetic turbines; and turbulent flow and sediment transport in natural rivers with nature and man-made structures.
-The numerical algorithms employ a sharp-interface immersed boundary method for handling arbitrarily complex geometries with multiple moving immersed bodies enhanced with local grid refinement approach.
-Both loose and strongly coupled fluid structure interaction algorithms have been developed and validated.
-The computer code has been parallelized with MPI.
+The Computational Hydrodynamics and Biofluids Group at the St. Anthony Falls Laboratory have been developing high-fidelity computational fluid dynamics and fluid-structure interaction models for simulating: blood flow through mechanical heart valves implanted in patient-specific anatomies; turbulent geophysical flows past wind and hydrokinetic turbines for the development of novel control systems to maximize power production and mitigate fatigue loads; development of a control co-design framework and deep learning based reduced order models for wind farm optimization; and sediment transport in rivers with natural and man-made structures.
+The numerical code solves the incompressible Navier-Stokes equations in a curvilinear coordinate system.
+Solid bodies in the flow are modeled using a sharp-interface immersed boundary method for handling arbitrarily complex geometries and moving immersed bodies with local grid refinement.
+Fluid-structure interaction methodologies have been developed and validated for both loose and strongly coupled interactions.
+Two-phase flows interface is modeled using the level-set method.
+The computational code has been parallelized with MPI showing great scalability.

 This research was featured on the MSI website in:

 - January 2019: Incorporating Complex Terrain Features in a Model of a Wind Farm

 - October 2018: An Improved Model for Simulating Wind Farms